xtanaa001/Xiaoqi-Homepage/content/prospectivegrads.md

 title: Prospective Ph.D.
 Students
 ---

+## `What I Am Looking for in A Prospective Student`

 My work lies in the general field of "**algorithms and decisions under uncertainty**."

 The core theoretical question my research strives to answer is: **What are the best possible algorithms we can design when facing uncertain inputs**?
-On the practical side, I develop new decision-making tools and algorithms under different forms of uncertainty, and apply them to solve real-world problems in energy, transportation, cloud computing, resource allocation, and beyond.
+On the practical side, I develop new decision-making tools and algorithms under different forms of uncertainty, and apply them to solve real-world problems in energy, transportation, networks, resource allocation, and beyond.

 I enjoy the beauty of mathematics, and consider a **technically-sound and aesthetically-elegant theorem** the core of publication-worthy results.
 I admire good applied research, but also believe that not all research needs to have practical use -- good theory sustains over time, and may unexpectedly unleash its power.
 I am most excited about **connecting theory to practice with interesting intuitions and insights**.
 To do so, I believe it is important, and also necessary, to sacrifice a certain details of the problem.  `“I want to know how God created this world.
 I am not interested in this or that phenomenon.
 I want to know His thoughts, the rest are details.” - Albert Einstein`